-We live in the bay area and this feast is very close to our hearts, it is a passionately held family tradition in the Bay Area.
+We live along the coast of Central California and this Cioppino feast is very close to our hearts, it is a passionately held family tradition in the Bay Area.
 We use as much local ingredients that we can forage, including the fish I catch, the mussels we harvest along the tide pools south of San Francisco, Dungeness crabs caught in the Monterey Bay just a couple of miles from our wild savory kitchen, fresh clams from the Northwest, wild caught shrimp, locally caught King Salmon, local wine and freshly made sourdough bread, tomatoes from the nearby market or our family’s garden, garlic from Gilroy, CA, and herbs from our home.
-Our version of this classic feast echoes what herbs and spices might have been added by fisherman who longed for the flavors from their own homeland, like saffron from Spain, and fennel and pastis from Marseille.
+Our version of this classic feast echoes what herbs and spices might have been added by fisherman from the early 1900s who longed for the flavors from their own homeland, like saffron from Spain, and fennel and pastis from Marseille.
 San Francisco was one of the first true melting pots in America, beginning with the Gold Rush in 1849, and Cioppino is the perfect embodiment of the rich history and lore of that great city and it’s multi cultural citizens.

 2 whole Dungeness crabs, cleaned and cut into pieces, or 12 oz crab meat

 1 pound shrimp, shells and head off (if we buy shrimp that have shells on we remove the shells and boil them down to make broth for this feast)

 24 live clams